 Time in Islamic Practice

 Islamic timekeeping begins with the moon.
 The Islamic calendar is lunar.
 Months start with the new moon, making each one 29 or 30 days.
 That’s why Ramadan, the month of fasting, shifts through the seasons over time.
+This lunar rhythm is tracked using principles that can be compared with how modern time zones divide our world by solar movement.

 Prayer also runs on a daily time schedule.
 Muslims pray five times a day, and each time is tied to the sun’s position: